The Essentials of Creating a Website

 There are certain features that almost all hosting companies have:

 1) Space For Your Pages: They will give you a certain amount of space for all of your pages and they always measure it in "megabytes".
-As a beginner, you won't need more than 30MB (megabytes) of space unless you plan on using lots and lots of big graphics on your web site.
-Of course, you can always upgrade if you need more later.
+Most web hosts today give you at least 10 gigabytes which is more than enough for most sites today.

 2) Multiple Email Accounts: This would be something like tommy@yournameofchoice.com.
 Most people find that 5 email addresses is enough for their site.